andymcfee/andymcfee.com/_posts/2012-05-04-evil-web-design.md

 ---
 layout: post
 title: Evil Web Design
 tags:
 - Blog
 status: publish
 type: post
 published: true
 meta:
   _edit_last: "1"
+converted: true
 ---
 At work, we have a very basic internal HTML page that we use to list out our staging servers so that developers can see what is currently staged on what server.
 It looks like this:

 <iframe src="http://dabblet.com/gist/2577227" style="width:100%;height:300px;" frameborder="0"></iframe>